Frédéric Boutet: The Birthmark (complete)

 Fear strangled her voice.
 The blind man laughed dryly.

 “I am your husband and you know me.
-I am not as disfigured as that!
-So, you’d believed it possible I would never come again?
+I am not as disfigured as all that!
+So, you believed it possible I would never come back again?
 Five years…eh?
 Five years.
-You were twenty-three, you are now twenty-eight… And are you still pretty?
-You must be even more so!
+You were twenty-three, you are now twenty-eight… Are you still pretty?
+You must be even more so.
 How have you done for lovers since I shot myself in the head for you?
 Eh…what a deliverance, when you believed I had died!
-But you see, I failed…though not quite, since I succeeded in blinding myself.
+But I failed…though not quite, since I succeeded in blinding myself.
 Six months in the hospital, in agony.
 And you took the opportunity to run off.
-Yes, I know, I shot at you before I missed you…if you can call it missing.
-And since, I have searched, I have searched, I have searched for you.”
+Yes, I know, I shot at you before I lost you…if you can call it losing.
+And since, I have searched and searched.
+I have searched for you.”

-The young woman, her wrists turning blue from the pitiless hands that held them, quivered in terror, as though she would faint.
+The young woman quivered in terror, as though she would faint, her wrists turning blue from the pitiless hands that held them.
 He shook her.